Kangra Fort: History

 Kangra Fort was built by the Katoch Dynasty of Rajputs.

 The earliest still existing remains inside the fort are Jain and Hindu temples dated to c.
-9-10 century A.D.
-The earliest recorded reference to the Kangra fort dates from the time of this fort's invasion by Mahmud Ghazni in 1009 A.D.
+9th–10th century AD The earliest recorded reference to the Kangra fort dates from the time of this fort's invasion by Mahmud Ghazni in 1009 A.D.
 The fort was captured by Muhammad bin Tughluq in 1337 A.D., and by his successor Firuz Shah Tughluq in 1351 A.D. respectively.

-Khawas Khan Marwat, a superior General of Sher Shah Suri, managed to capture the fort in 1540 AD.
+Khawas Khan Marwat, a superior general of Sher Shah Suri, managed to capture the fort in 1540 AD.

 Raja Dharam Chand submitted to the Mughal Ruler Akbar in 1556 and agreed to pay tribute, including, renouncing claims to the fort.
-But in 1620, Emperor Jahangir, killed that Katoch king, Raja Hari Chand and annexed the Kangra kingdom into the Mughal Empire.
+But in 1620, Emperor Jahangir killed the Katoch king, Raja Hari Chand and annexed the Kangra kingdom into the Mughal Empire.
 Under the leadership of Nawab Ali Khan and aided by Raja Jagat Singh, the fort was captured in 1620 and remained under Mughal rule until 1783.
 In 1621, Jahangir visited it and ordered the slaughter of a bullock there.
 A mosque was also built within the fort of Kangra.